beroliv/Klipper__config_Ender3s1Pro_SonicPad/README.md

 # Klipper__config_Ender3s1Pro_SonicPad
 Klipper Configuration on SonicPad for a Ender 3 s1 Pro.
-First flash the image from https://github.com/Jpe230/SonicPad-Debian pls Check Crealitys Git hub on how to flash a Image on a Sonic Pad
+First flash the image from https://github.com/Jpe230/SonicPad-Debian pls Check Crealitys Github how to flash a Image on a Sonic Pad

 for Input Shaping pls follow the steps on the Klipper https://www.klipper3d.org/Measuring_Resonances.html#software-installation